JoshuaYang7/JoshuaYang7/README.md

 <h1 align="center">Hi 👋, I'm Josh Yang</h1>
 <h3 align="center">A passionate frontend developer</h3>

-- 👯 I enjoy contributing to Open Source Projects and am enthusiastic about learning new technology.
+- 👯 I am enthusiastic about learning new technology.
 In 2022, I learned **JavaScript, React, C#,** and **SQL**.
 I also got started with freelancing and am looking for new opportunities!

 - 📫 How to reach me
   - **joshua.s.yang7@gmail.com**